ismetkizgin/smart-board-game-angular/README.md

 Deploy methods of Smart Board Game project are given below.

+The multiplayer mode is provided with the [socket.io project](https://github.com/ismetkizgin/socket-io-nodejs).

 ### Project Publishing Instructions
 The project can be published in two different ways.
 * Docker